 Recommended by Ciara from Wellness Travel Diaries

-No vacation to Spain would be complete without visiting the beautiful Bealaric Islands.
-Located in the Mediterranean Sea, the Bealaric Islands offers several sunny cities complete with azul lagoons, and luscious greenery for a complete wellness escape.
+No vacation to Spain would be complete without visiting the beautiful Balearic Islands.
+Located in the Mediterranean Sea, the Balearic Islands offer several sunny cities complete with azul lagoons, and luscious greenery for a complete wellness escape.

 Not to mention, the food scene in Ibiza is incredible!
-Stay hungry and happy as you wine and dine at beach front restaurants with gorgeous views especially during sunset.
-The food ranges from traditional Spanish cuisine, vegan options, surplus of fresh seafood, European dishes, and much more.
+Stay hungry and happy as you wine and dine at beachfront restaurants with gorgeous views especially during sunset.
+The food ranges from traditional Spanish cuisine, vegan options, a surplus of fresh seafood, European dishes, and much more.

 Recommended by Stéphanie from Bey Of Travel

-Wander around the beautiful historical streets and enjoy some typical Spanish dishes at the mercado.
+Wander around the beautiful historical streets and enjoy some typical Spanish dishes at the Mercado.
 Did you know Paella was invented here?
 Definitely enjoy this rice dish while you’re in the city!
-You can easily explore Valencia by foot or by bike, you can rent bikes almost at every corner of the city.
+You can easily explore Valencia on foot or by bike, you can rent bikes almost at every corner of the city.